princenayo/simple_shell/README.md

 0x16.
 C - Simple Shell

-This is a project that deals with building a simple shell Requirements
+This is a project that deals with building a simple linux shell

-General
+GENERAL REQUIREMENT

 Allowed editors: vi, vim, emacs
 All your files will be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89 All your files should end with a new line